DecalFree/DecalFree/README.md

 ## Hi, I'm DecalFree!

-I am a self-taught programmer with ~5 years of experience.
+I'm a self-taught programmer with ~5 years of experience.

 **Tech Stack:**